Running a self-hosted Meilisearch project in production

 systemctl restart nginx

-First of all, install the packages on your system:
+First, install the required packages on your system:

 certbot --nginx